 - PVA (Patterned Vertical Alignment) – an alternative version of MVA, but with a higher contrast ratio.
 The latest “S-PVA” offers excellent viewing angles, fast response times, 8-bit color gamut and very good color reproduction.

 So, do you know what type of monitor you are currently using?
 If you bought your monitor for less than $300, you are most likely using a TN panel.
 It is very easy to find out if you have a TN monitor – just stand up about a foot above the screen and look at your monitor from the top and see how much of the picture is visible.
 If you can barely see the screen content, you have a TN monitor.
 If you can still see everything but some of the brightness is gone, you might have an MVA or PVA monitor.
 Either way, I highly recommend checking your monitor against TFT Central’s monitor database to identify the type of monitor you are using.

 Why is this important?
-Because if you have a TN or a very old MVA/PVA panel, you need to consider replacing it with an 8-bit IPS or S-PVA/P-MVA/S-MVA monitor (depending on your budget).
-If you are thinking about buying a new monitor for your photography needs, definitely skip all TN monitors and first consider IPS and then PVA/MVA.
+Because if you have a TN or a very old MVA/PVA panel, you need to consider replacing it with an IPS monitor (depending on your budget).
+If you are thinking about buying a new monitor for your photography needs, definitely skip all TN options and only consider monitors with IPS panels.